 All on-campus housing options come furnished with one bed frame, mattress, dresser, desk, and chair per tenant.
 If your college dorm offers any extras, such as a wastebasket or hangers, the residential life office will specify.
 Keep in mind that a dozen students have used the furniture before you, so it won’t be in the best shape, but you can make do with it for a year.
 There is no need to bring your own or replace it.
 In fact, if you get rid of the pre-supplied furniture, you will be heavily fined at the end of the semester or year.

 If you are moving off campus, you will usually need to furnish your apartment.
-You will need to bring your own bedroom and living room furniture.
+You will need to bring your own bedroom, dining room, and living room furniture.
 You may also need to bring kitchen utensils, but apartments usually come equipped with major kitchen appliances (e.g., refrigerators, ovens, dishwashers).
+Look into the laundry facilities so you know if you need to stock up on quarters to use the complex laundry room or at a local laundromat.
+Some apartments will have their own washer and dryer already installed.

 Is packing up a car the easiest way to move to college?